FREE and Cheap Stuff to Do at Walt Disney World

 About 20 miles south of Orlando, at the headwaters of the Everglades ecosystem, is The Nature Conservancy’s Disney Wilderness Preserve.
 Here you can observe native plants and animals by hiking a 2 1/2-mile trail.

-The Preserve is open 9:00 am – 5:00 pm Monday-Friday.
-It’s closed on most major holidays.
+The Preserve is open 9:00 am – 4:30 pm daily (including weekends) November through March.
+It is closed on most holidays and closed on weekends March through October.
 Admission is FREE, though donations are appreciated.
 Before visiting, please call the preserve at (407) 935-0002, as there may be limited access due to flooding or restoration activities.

-Take the “inner” Monorail that circles the three Monorail resorts (Contemporary, Polynesian and Grand Floridian).
+You can take three different Monorail rides at Walt Disney World, absolutely FREE.
+The best overall ride is the “inner” Monorail that circles the three Monorail resorts (Contemporary, Polynesian and Grand Floridian).
 This is a great way to orient yourself and get a look at the resorts and an overview of the Magic Kingdom.
 You can get off and explore each resort, or just enjoy the ride and the view.
-Cost to ride the Monorail: FREE.
+You can also ride the express Monorail that just goes between the Ticket and Transportation Center and the Magic Kingdom for the same view, but no stops at the resorts.
+It also tends to get more crowded.
+The Monorail to Epcot is also a nice trip, and on the way to Epcot from the Ticket and Transportation Center you take a quick turn through Epcot for a great view of the park.

 This is enjoyable any time of day, but particularly beautiful and romantic at night.